 The 1570 dining dollar plan is approximately 14 meals a week, and the 785 dining dollar plan is approximately 7 meals per week.
 Please keep in mind that this is an approximation and depends on how much the student actually eats.

 If you were to run out of dining dollars, you may also put money on your CCS SmART card.
 Money added outside of the meal plan is refunded at the end of the year.

 All students are locked into a meal plan for the academic year starting on move-in day.
 After move-in day, the size of the meal plan can be switched until the end of the add/change period at the start of each semester (approximately two weeks after semester start).
 Dates are published in the CCS Academic Calendar.

 We have a dedicated and energetic staff ready to assist you during your stay in CCS student housing.
-The staff consists of 10 resident assistants in the Art Centre Building and eight resident assistants in the Taubman Center.
-The resident assistants are upper-class students who assist residents and plan programs and activities.
-In addition to the resident assistants, there are professional staff members who live in our campus housing.
+The staff consists of 11 resident assistants in the Art Centre Building and 10 resident assistants in the Taubman Center.
+The resident assistants are experienced students who assist residents and plan programs and activities.
+In addition to the resident assistants, there are professional staff members who live in each of our housing facilities.